 cv2.imdecode later expect this format.

-Please note we can only use 1 prefetch process to speed up.
+Please note we can only use 1 runner process to speed up.
 If

 ds1 will take data